 With guidance from our expert supervisors, you'll carry out extensive independent research culminating in a thesis of up to 100,000 words.
-Broadly speaking the focus of research degrees has increasingly been on the humanities and cognate social sciences, particularly on the subjects of human rights, globalization and development, politics, and Commonwealth history.
+The Institute has a broad remit to cover the history of the world from the fourth to the twenty-first century, but has particular strengths in British and European history.

 This degree presents the opportunity to gain expertise in your area of interest while also honing a range of transferable skills.
 On completing this course, you'll be well prepared for specialist career paths both within academia and beyond.

 The Institute of Historical Research offers doctoral research supervision in the following broad areas:

 - Political history

 - Economic and social history 1300-1500

 - Urban and metropolitan history (especially London) history, including comparative approaches across Europe and elsewhere